arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Friday 12/27/2019 19:30 (UTC)`.
+The last change was detected on `Saturday 12/28/2019 10:30 (UTC)`.
 New changes (if any) are picked up hourly.

 ### Code